linode/docs/docs/websites/chef/setting-up-chef-ubuntu-14-04.md

 ### Add Version Control

-Because the workstation is used to add and edit cookbooks and other configuration files, it is beneficial to put it under version control.
+The workstation is used to add and edit cookbooks and other configuration files.
+It is beneficial to implement some form of version control.
 For this, Git proves to be a useful program.

 1. Download Git: